josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 We’re providing you with a fully-managed environment so you can focus on understanding and solving the challenges associated with hosting live models.
 This trial environment provides you with
 * An in-browser Python IDE with popular data science & ML packages pre-installed
-* The Foundations Orbit GUI
+* The Foundations Orbit Graphical User Interface (GUI)
 * A tutorial with example code & data
 * A simulated production environment
 * Free cloud compute